monicagiraldochica/bash_tutorial/docs/condition_test.md

 The string is not empty
 ```

-In this example, bash will show an error because I forgot to put the quotation marks around `${VAR}`:
+In this example, Bash will show an error because I forgot to put the quotation marks around `${VAR}`:

 ```bash
 $ VAR="Some text"